Eating Greens to Save Greens

 With gas prices continually rising, grocery bills are costing more, thus putting larger dents in our wallets.
 Nearly every item sold in a grocery store needs to be transported to the store.
 If you don't believe me, look at the number of loading bays in the back of the store.

 Can we do something about it?
 You bet we can.
 It's simple.
 Raise your own garden.
 I can hear the outcry from here.
 "I don't have enough room."
 To use a quote, "Horse hockey," and that stuff is good for the garden.
-Unless you live in a place that doesn't get any sunshine, a dungeon comes to mind, you can raise a garden.
+Unless you live in a place that doesn't get any sunshine, you can raise a garden.
 How elaborate the garden gets is only limited by your imagination and space.

 Let's start with the most cramped living style: the second floor apartment.
 A few windows and a balcony are the only place to grow things.
 The windows are a good place to begin.
 Most have sills big enough to place a couple small rectangular planters.
 These spots are good for herbs or leafy plants like lettuce or spinach.
 If you're lucky, there might be room to place a table in front of a sliding door leading to the balcony with a few more planters.